“What if you could be the first back into the market with reliable production?”

 - Focused Care & Maintenance: The plant is shut down, but is it being kept in a state that allows for an agile restart?
 Take this time to ensure that your facilities and equipment are being looked after through preventive maintenance.

 - New Maintenance Plan: As operations have been disrupted, the typical maintenance plan will not apply in the short term.
-Ensure there is a maintenance plan aligned with the business needs as it ramps back up.
+Ensure the plan aligned with the business needs as it ramps back up.
 Analyze the status of equipment, people, processes, new procedures required, and updated timelines for the next scheduled equipment shutdown.

 - Workforce: Are your workers/contractors still available, willing and able to return to work once you have begun your ramp-up plans?
 Planning, scheduling and reliability functions can largely be done off-site; allowing you to reduce the threat of a shortage of skills.
 Identifying the processes that can be done remotely is critical to ensuring your ramp-up is successful.
 Consider a staggered return to work to support social distancing requirements and the safe roll-out of new operating procedures, if required.?